luishowin/simple_shell/README.md

 #cisfun$ julien@ubuntu:~/shell$

 ### 2. Simple shell 0.2
+Mandatory
 Simple shell 0.1+ should:
-- Handle command lines with arguments
+-Handle command lines with arguments

 ### 3. Simple shell 0.3
+Mandatory
 Simple shell 0.2 + should:

-- Handle the PATH
+-Handle the PATH
-- fork must not be called if the command doesn’t exist
+-fork must not be called if the command doesn’t exist

 julien@ubuntu:~/shell$ ./shell_0.3